-The draft ‘Policies’ are the next component of the Create Wilmington Comprehensive Plan.
+The policies are the next component of the Create Wilmington Comprehensive Plan.
 There are eleven elements included in the draft policies document: Development & City Building, Transportation, Housing, Parks, Recreation, & Open Space, Economic Development, Environment & Natural Resources, Arts & Culture, Community Facilities & Services, Urban Design & Placemaking, Downtown Wilmington, and Historic Preservation.
-A joint work session with the Comp Plan Steering Committee, City Council and the Planning Commission will be held later this summer to review the final draft of the document.
+A joint work session with the plan Steering Committee, City Council, and the Planning Commission will be held in September to review the final draft of the document.
 Please take some time to review the draft.

 Growth Strategies Maps and Report